Updated for 2023/24

 Umbrella Margin

-Umbrella fees are called “margin”, and most of the time, these are a fixed amount per week or month.
+Umbrella fees are called “margin”; most of the time, these are a fixed amount per week or month.
 You may see companies quoting percentage margins on your invoices, which may look attractive if you have less work, but once things pick up, you may find yourself handing over more of your earnings.

 Ideally, the margin should be the only factor differentiating one umbrella quote from another; every other deduction (NI and tax) is a standard rate dictated by HMRC rules.
 We’ve discussed umbrella cost in an earlier article which you can read here.